About Graduation Planning System (GPS)

 What is the Graduation Planning System (GPS)?

 Graduation Planning System is a Web-based degree audit tool for students to monitor their academic progress toward degree completion.
-GPS allows a student and their academic coach to plan future academic coursework.
+GPS allows a student and their academic advisor to plan future academic coursework.

 What is a degree audit?

 A degree audit is a review of past, current and "planned" coursework that provides information on completed and outstanding requirements necessary to complete a degree/major/minor/concentration.